 The “fire mummies” of Kabayan Burial Caves.
 (Source: www.niceworld.com)

 Mummification was a traditional practice among the Ibaloi until the Spaniards entered the scene.
-When Christianity took over the whole mountain regions in Benguet, practices of both mummification and cave burial were abandoned by the indigenous group.
+When Christianity took over the whole mountain region in Benguet, practices of both mummification and cave burial were abandoned by the indigenous group.

 A national cultural treasure